Table of Contents

-- Social Media Engagement: If your goal is to increase social media engagement, prioritize content that has already received a high number of likes, shares, and comments.
+- Social Media Engagement: If your goal is to increase social media engagement, prioritize content that has already received many likes, shares, and comments.

 - Lead Generation: If your objective is lead generation, focus on promoting content with high conversion rates for form completions or newsletter sign-ups.

-- Sales Transactions: For businesses looking to drive sales transactions through their website, prioritize the promotion of product pages with strong conversion rates.
+- Sales Transactions: For businesses looking to drive sales transactions through their website, prioritize promoting product pages with strong conversion rates.

 Leveraging Google Analytics data to spot lagging pages and focusing on KPIs will help you decide where to put resources into marketing.
 This approach ensures that you’re investing in the right pieces of content while maximizing ROI from paid advertising campaigns.

 To maximize the effectiveness of posts, you should prioritize promotions based on KPIs.
-In the next section, we’ll discuss how email marketing engagement helps businesses gain a better understanding of the effectiveness of their campaigns.
+In the next section, we’ll discuss how email marketing engagement helps businesses better understand their campaigns’ effectiveness.